Net Information

 Skywarn Information & Directions

-A Skywarn Net will be activated upon direction from the National Weather Service (NWS), Scott County ARES Coordinator, or if severe weather conditions are present.
-Upon the activation of the net, a notice will be sent out to the club’s mailing list, posted on the Facebook group, and an alert banner will display at the top of the website.
+A Skywarn Net will be activated upon direction from the National Weather Service (NWS), Scott County EMA, Scott County ARES Emergency Coordinator, or if severe weather conditions are present.
+Upon the activation of the net, a notice will be sent out to the club’s mailing list when possible.

-The net will take place on the 146.685 Machine, should the repeater fail the net will move to simplex on 147.4900.
+The Skywarn Net will take place on the 146.685 Repeater in FM Mode, should the 146.685 Repeater fail the net will move to 443.625 Repeater in FM Mode.
+If both repeaters are down we will switch to Simplex FM Mode on 147.4900.

 Rules to follow